karstengresch/pi-hole-service-blockers/README.md

 ### Postwork
   1. Head over to the admin UI.
-  2. Create a group for each service to block, e.g. block-tiktok.
+  2. Create a group for each service to block, e.g. *block-tiktok*.
   3. (Tedious!)
-Link all created regex domains with matching comment (e.g. "serviceblock:tiktok") to the created group and remove the default group, if desired (my setup).
+Link all created regex domains with matching comment (e.g. *serviceblock:tiktok*) to the created group and remove the default group, if desired (my setup).
   4. Link client to the group.

 ## TO DO